-- HPV: HPV is very common and affects hundreds of thousands of people.
+HPV is very common and affects hundreds of thousands of people.
 If you contract it during pregnancy treatment might not begin until after birth.
 Symptoms include genital warts that might grow larger than usual due to pregnancy hormones.
-If warts are too large during birth, a C-section might have to be scheduled.
+If warts from HPV are too large during birth, a C-section might have to be scheduled.

-- Syphilis: Syphilis can be detected with simple blood tests and can be passed to an unborn child extremely easily.
+Syphilis can be detected with simple blood tests and can be passed to an unborn child extremely easily.
 It can cause an infection in your child serious enough to become fatal.
-If left untreated, your child could be born prematurely with irreversible and fatal birth defects.
+If syphilis is left untreated, your child could be born prematurely with irreversible and fatal birth defects.

-- Chlamydia: Chlamydia is another fairly common STD that can infect your child and lead to miscarriage.
-If newborns are exposed to it, they are at high risk of eye infections and developing pneumonia or other lung infections.
+Chlamydia is another fairly common STD that can infect your child and lead to miscarriage.
+If newborns are exposed to chlamydia in the womb, they are at high risk of eye infections and developing pneumonia or other lung infections.
 It’s important to get tested three months after initial treatment to ensure you don’t contract it again.

-- Herpes: Herpes poses a relatively low risk to your baby during pregnancy.
+Herpes poses a relatively low risk to your baby during pregnancy.
 However, if you have open lesions or a breakout during birth, you may pass it on to your child.
-Many women with Herpes choose to have a C-section in order to prevent the germs from infecting the newborn child.
+Many women who have genital herpes choose to have a C-section in order to prevent the germs from infecting the newborn child.
 Even without warts present, herpes may be multiplying for a potential breakout.

-- Trichomoniasis: Trich is a bacterial infection that causes painful discharges and often infects the Urinary Tract.
-It increases the risk of having a preterm baby yet only rarely infects the child.
-If you know you are, or once were, positive be sure to get retested every three months.
+Trichomoniasis is a bacterial infection that causes painful discharges and often infects the urinary tract.
+Trichomoniasis increases the risk of having a preterm baby yet only rarely infects the child.
+If you know you are, or once tested positive for trichomoniasis, be sure to get retested every three months.

-- Hepatitis B: When it comes to Hep B, early testing and vaccines can prevent the infection from ever occurring.
-However, if left untested or ignored, it passes to the baby about 40% of the time.
-If the baby does contract it, it is at risk of dying or becoming a lifelong carrier.
+When it comes to Hep B, early testing and vaccines can prevent the infection from ever occurring.
+However, if left untested or ignored, Hep B is passed to the baby about 40% of the time.
+If the baby does contract this sexually transmitted disease, it is at risk of dying or becoming a lifelong carrier.

 To say the least, getting tested for STDs and STIs is extremely important to not only your health but any potential life you plan on growing within your body.
 At myLAB Box™, we provide you with the testing that you need to make sure you’re ready and safe at any point in your pregnancy.
 It’s important to stay up to date with your doctor and fully disclose and health risks for you or your baby.